 PJ 390 Cultural History of Photography (3)

-For more information on the PJ minor, contact Professor James Kenney at email@example.com. in the School of Journalism & Broadcasting.
+For more information on the Photojournalism minor, contact Professor James Kenney at email@example.com. in the School of Media.